-If a customer has already decided to make a purchase and has made their way to a retailer’s check-out area, this is one of the best places to capture additional dollars from consumers.
+If a customer has already decided to make a purchase and has made their way to your check-out area, this is one of the best places to capture additional dollars.
 Strategically merchandising the space both on and around a cash wrap can help merchants increase not only their average units per sale, but also their overall revenue.

 Tip #2: Build a Photo Booth Station Using Store Inventory as Props

 Through merchandising, retailers can create selfie stations in their stores that feature inventory as part of the display – ultimately encouraging customers to engage with these items.
-Using impulsive products that are currently for sale in your store (like scarves, hats, sunglasses, necklaces, plush toys, etc.), customers will be presented with the opportunity to get engaged with store inventory while also having some fun.
+Using impulsive products that are currently for sale in your store (like scarves, hats, sunglasses, necklaces, and plush toys), customers will be presented with the opportunity to get engaged with store inventory while also having some fun.

 Among the ways to do this is to display bins that feature inventory for $1, $3, $5 or even $10.
-The key is to divide low-priced impulsive items into bins based on their value and function.
-An example of this would be featuring a bin designated to $2 reels of ribbon and another bin allocated to $5 bracelets.
+But a key strategy is to organize low-priced impulsive items into bins based on their value and function.
+An example of this would be featuring a bin for $2 reels of ribbon and another bin filled with $5 bracelets.
 Keeping your value bin items organized is key to enticing shoppers and to strengthen sales.
 To further support this, use these bins as central features of your store displays.

 81% of consumers making impulsive purchases at least once a month.
 There’s no better time than now to be among the stores that capture these dollars.

 Select images courtesy of pexels.com